 If you determine that your district or school can benefit from professional development, TERC’s Using Data Project provides professional training and consultation to develop effective data plans, data leaders, data coaches, and data teams—with the goal of improving teaching and learning in all classrooms.

+Offerings include comprehensive, job-embedded institutes and academies, as well as one-day, hands-on sessions for leaders and teachers.
 A range of professional development programs provide instruction in our Using Data Process, developed and tested by the researchers at TERC (who were classroom teachers, themselves!)

 Professional Development Offerings from TERC’s Using Data Team